poneoneo/Alibaba-CLI-Scraper/README.md

 * **Asynchronous API:** Utilizes asynchronous API of Playwright and Brightdata Proxies for efficient handling of numerous pages results.

 * **Text Mode:** Provides easy-to-use commands with text mode for those who are not comfortable with commands in the terminal.

 * **Export-As-Csv:** Export your generated sqlite file to csv file.

+* **Ai-agent:** Interact with your scraped data in plain english to easily analyse an visualize what matter for you.

 ### Which important informations will be retrieved from the Alibaba website ?

 Fields related to `Suppliers`: